What Does a Phlebotomist Do

 • Make a Difference: Help patients feel calm and comfortable during blood draws, especially those with a fear of needles.

-• Growing Demand: The field is expected to grow 24% from 2018 to 2028, far outpacing the average for other occupations.
+• Growing Demand: The field is expected to grow 24% from 2018 to 2028, far outpacing the average for other occupations (According to recent data from the BLS http://bls.gov).

 • Job Security: With medical advancements and an aging population, phlebotomy technicians will continue to be in high demand.